Linaro/lava/doc/v2/glossary.rst

     how many devices to assign to which worker.
 In large instances, it is common for all devices to be assigned to remote workers to manage the load on the master.

-  VLANd
-    VLANd is a daemon to support virtual local area networks in LAVA.
-This support is specialised and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.

-    .. seealso:: :ref:`vland_in_lava` or :ref:`admin_vland_lava`.

   ZMQ
     Zero MQ (or `0MQ <http://en.wikipedia.org/wiki/%C3%98MQ>`_) is the basis of